 "You will always be your child's favorite toy." -- Vicki Lansky

-just the way human biology is designed, to keep us motivated toward our goals.
+the way human biology is designed, to keep us motivated toward our survival goals.
 But when this boom and bust cycle is repeated over and over -- especially

-when it happens quickly, as is usually the case on Christmas morning -- it can become tinged with desperation.
+when it happens quickly, as is usually the case on Christmas morning or even on successive nights of Hanukkah gifts -- it can become tinged with desperation.